West Nickel Mines School shooting: Perpetrator

-Charles Roberts IV, (December 7, 1973 - October 2, 2006), thirty two years of age, was a milk tanker truck driver who served several Amish farms in the Nickel Mines area (including some of the victims' families).
+Charles Carl Roberts IV (December 7, 1973 – October 2, 2006), thirty-two years of age, was a milk tanker truck driver who served several Amish farms in the Nickel Mines area (including some of the victims' families).
 He had three children and a wife, for whom he left four separate suicide notes.
-When State Police Commissioner Jeffrey B. Miller interviewed Roberts' co-workers, they claimed to have noticed a "change" in him during the months immediately prior to the shooting.
+When State Police Commissioner Jeffrey B. Miller interviewed Roberts' co-workers, they claimed to have noticed a "change" in him during the months immediately before the shooting.
 They also claimed that he seemed to return to normal in the week just before the shooting.
-Miller hypothesizes that this "calm" may have been when he (Roberts) decided to do the shooting.
-Miller also noted that Roberts' neighbors reported his mood as unusually jovial during this time period.
-Just five days prior to the shooting, a similar hostage crisis and shooting had occurred in Colorado, and a possible connection was investigated.
+Miller hypothesizes that this "calm" may have been when he (Roberts) decided to go through with the shooting.
+Miller also noted that Roberts' neighbors reported his mood as unusually jovial during this period.
+Just five days before the shooting, a similar hostage crisis and shooting had occurred in Colorado, and a possible connection was investigated.